hr-ishikawa/coursera/DataScienceSpecialization/Getting_and_Cleaning_Data/Assignment/Codebook.md

 ## Cockbook

 ### Preperation
-Load library for process the dataframes and character strings.
+Load library "tidyverse" for processing the dataframes and character strings.

 ### Step 1.
 Read Data and Merge them
 1. Read train and test data files